mrsonne/hubit/README.md

     results_provided['car_price'] = sum( _results_consumed['prices'] )
 ```

-In this refactored model `hubit` will, when submitting a query for the car prices using the multi-processor flag, execute each `part_price` calculation in a asynchronous process.
-If the `part_price` lookup is fast, the overhead introduced by multi-processing performing all the lookups in a single componet, but still keeping the lookup separate from the price calculation, could be a good solution.
+In this refactored model `hubit` will, when submitting a query for the car price using the multi-processor flag, execute each `part_price` calculation in a separate asynchronous process.
+If the `part_price` lookup is fast, the overhead introduced by multi-processing may be render model 2 less attractive.
+In such cases performing all the lookups in a single componet, but still keeping the lookup separate from the price calculation, could be a good solution.

 #### Model 3
 In this version of the model we want all lookups to take place in a single process and the car price calculation to take place in another component.